ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Even if you don't use Trello, I hope you found the above insights valuable.

 Capture and structure your tasks so that you know what you need to do and why and can progress towards doing it.
 Create templates that can help you save time.
 And break down tasks into manageable chunks.

+My usual board columns are these:
+1. Planning / Making it easy
+2. Doing Repetitions and Sets
+3. Chained Tasks if Any
+4. Freeze if needed
+5. Debrief: What went well?
+What did not go well?
+What can be improved?
+How?
+6. Closed / Karma Ledger